 Explanation: The cardholder shall be provided option to choose any date as the starting or closing day of the billing cycle at least once.
-Further, card-issuers may provide the option to modify the billing cycle through multiple channels such as helpline, dedicated email-id, Interactive Voice Response (IVR), internet banking, mobile-application and any other mode.
+Further, card-issuers may provide the option to modify the billing cycle through multiple channels such as helpline, dedicated e-mail-id, Interactive Voice Response (IVR), internet banking, mobile-application and any other modes.